-The first time I made Spaghetti Squash, I was so intrigued by its magical powers.
-I felt like a magician pulling strings after strings of scarves out of the small magic hat as I scrape the endless golden strands from the yellow flesh!
+The first time I cooked Spaghetti Squash, I was so intrigued by its magical powers.
+I felt like a magician pulling strings after strings of scarves out of the small magic hat as I scrape the endless golden strands from the yellow flesh! hehe~

 What is Spaghetti Squash?

 Spaghetti Squash is a winter squash that turns into thin translucent noodly strands when cooked.
 It has mild, delicate flavor, with a refreshing light crunch and somewhat watery texture.

 It’s low calories, low fat, low carb, rich in protein & antioxidants.
 Plus, it’s suitable for Paleo & Gluten free diets.

 Check out these beautiful golden strands of healthy yum! ?